dalibo/emaj/docs/en/setup.rst

 Dblink and btree_gist extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Two extensions are required to let E-Maj work: **dblink** and **btree_gist**.
 They are supplied with PostgreSQL.
-If they are not installed into the database, they must be installed before installing E-Maj.
+With PostgreSQL versions 9.6 and later, these extensions will be created at the same time as the emaj extension (see further), if they are not already installed into the database.
+With older PostgreSQL versions, they must be created before E-Maj.

 To do it, just issue the following commands::